 Before you take your aircraft to the skies you need to understand your aircraft and the principles of aviation.
 A way of fast tracking you flying skills is to work with a flying instructor.
 We have over 200 in NSW.
-To find a flying instructor in your area contact George Atkinson, our Chief Flying Instructor on 0414 972 118.
-He will match you to an instructor who best suits your needs.
+To find a flying instructor in your area contact our Chief Flying Instructor by emailing CFI@nsw.aeromodellers.org.au.
+They will match you to an instructor who best suits your needs.

 Centre of gravity - this is achieved by balancing the forces on the aircraft and the alignment of those forces.
 So the shape is balanced and the weight needs to be balanced too.
 Think of a see-saw